alondraorn/DH-150-Assignments/final/README.md

 ## High-fidelity prototype (functional/interactive prototype, assignment08) Summary statement and link to or an embedded prototype

 Now that I had developed a better sense of the interaction flow of my prototype, I turned my attention to the high-fidelity aspects of my design.
-Through Figma, I refined and brought my low fidelity interface to life by adding color, interaction features, dynamic elements, and other graphical interface components.
+Through Figma, I refined and brought my low-fidelity interface to life by adding color, interaction features, dynamic elements, and other graphical interface components.
 I was sure to make the interaction flow completely circular with no dead ends and paid particular attention to making navigation simple and intuitive.
 Below are the four main high-fidelity menu interfaces.

 ![wirepro](https://drive.google.com/uc?id=1pprAiZpQLMzD9woOh9ygusIjoT-ZfkB8)

-The high fidelity prototype supports several tasks:
+The high-fidelity prototype supports several tasks:

 1. Check scores
 - check today's UCLA scores